 - Ask for feedback.
 Use polls, focus groups, 1:1’s, and observe conversations.

 How can Tydo and ShipBob help with my Shopify store?

 ShipBob partners with dozens of ecommerce platforms commonly used throughout the Shopify ecosystem, including Tydo.
-By utilizing ShipBob and Tydo, brands can see shipping data alongside analytics reports.
-To connect with the ShipBob team and get started with ecommerce fulfillment, click here.
+By utilising ShipBob and Tydo, brands can see shipping data alongside analytics reports.
+To connect with the ShipBob team and get started with ecommerce fulfilment, click here.

 “I’m proud of our tech partnerships.
 In addition to ShipBob, we’re primarily on Shopify Plus and use several apps for other features.
-ShipBob’s software directly integrates with Shopify, so our orders are automatically processed and forwarded to the fulfillment center closest to each order’s destination.”
+ShipBob’s software directly integrates with Shopify, so our orders are automatically processed and forwarded to the fulfilment centre closest to each order’s destination.”

 Aaron Patterson, COO of The Adventure Challenge